Create a Workforce That Never Stops Learning with the 70-20-10 Model

 70: The Relationship Between Challenges and Skills

 It’s a safe bet that your IT team members look forward to challenging tasks.
 Most technology workers go into their fields with the understanding that their roles, responsibilities and competencies will change significantly over time.
 But many of them find themselves in repetitive assignments where their skills stagnate.
 Often, employees leave jobs due to boredom and monotony, and IT workers are no exception.
 The resulting skills gaps and turnover can cost companies millions of dollars in lost productivity .
+Upskilling is important in every industry, and the most successful companies focus on training their employees for industry 4.0.

 IT workers are typically driven by curiosity, and many are self-starters when it comes to learning about new technologies.
 But their knowledge can only take them so far.
 On-the-job experience in challenging roles enables your workforce to continually build and hone the skills they need to accomplish tasks and meet company goals.
 As your management teams embrace the idea of giving their teams challenging assignments that use new and emerging technologies, up to 70 percent of each workers’ time can be spent growing the collective knowledge of the enterprise.